OscarHemmingsen/PHBS_MLF_2018/README.md

 We build two decision tree models.
 One, where we decide via the gini and the second with the information gain

+Gini impurity measures how often a randomly element from the set would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset.
+We wan't the Gini impurity to be as small as possible

 Gini index

 <img width="697" alt="gini index" src="https://user-images.githubusercontent.com/42951188/48195642-2d040e80-e38b-11e8-9753-3827cd9a254c.png">

+Based on the Gini index above and its result, we have not satifying with its accuracy because the

 Information gain

 <img width="748" alt="information gain" src="https://user-images.githubusercontent.com/42951188/48195645-2d9ca500-e38b-11e8-91e1-cc638a9bcfe1.png">

+Based on the results above we can see that both have identical results which is

 ### KNN with K=8